-The Para Hulo' strategic plan's requirement that UOG seek external validation for its excellence in research and partnerships is a key way to honor and acknowledge how far the University has come as the emerging flagship university for all of Micronesia.
+The Para Hulo' Strategic Plan's requirement that the University seek external validation for its excellence in research and partnerships is a key way to honor and acknowledge how far the University has come as the emerging flagship university for all of Micronesia.
 The University's commitment to the student experience, operational excellence, diversifying revenue sources, and developing an infrastructure poised for growth will prepare and showcase progress for the next WASC SCUC accreditation visit in 2024.